 Since our inception, we have not generated sufficient revenues from our operations to continue to fund the development and expansion of our business.
 To date, we have funded a significant portion of our operations through the sale of our equity securities.
-As of December 31, 2021 and September 30, 2022, we had cash of , respectively.
-We estimate that the net proceeds from this offering will be \$100,012 and \$ approximately \$ million, based upon an initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We expect that the net proceeds from this offering and our existing cash will be sufficient to fund our current operations through at least from the date of this prospectus.
+As of December 31, 2022 and 2021, we had cash of \$3,344 and \$100,012, respectively.
+We estimate that the net proceeds from this offering will be approximately \$6.8 million (or \$7.9 million if the underwriters exercise their over-allotment option in full), based upon an assumed initial public offering price of \$4.125 per Unit, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We expect that the net proceeds from this offering and our existing cash will be sufficient to fund our current operations through at least 12 months from the date of this prospectus.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other third-party funding or a combination of these approaches.
-Raising funds may present challenges including, but not limited to, as a result of the ongoing Coronavirus ("COVID-19") pandemic.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or based upon specific strategic considerations.